 Charlotte’s current research focuses on investigating when and how individual differences in positive bias arise, and what role genetic vulnerabilities and parenting play.
 In 2022, she started her Veni project ‘The bright side of life - An intergenerational study into the origins of optimism’.

 Charlotte is passionate about improving scientific practice.
-She is a member of her department’s Ethics Committee and of the Open Science Community Groningen, where she gives pre-registration workshops.
+She is a member of the board of the Open Science Community Groningen.
 Examples of open science practices in her work are pre-registrations, sharing syntax and data, and publishing open access.

 Download her CV.